duckietown/duckietown-lx/collision/README.md

 Note that you cannot do

-    dts challenges evaluate --challenge mooc-collission-check-test  !! does not work !!
+    dts challenges evaluate --challenge mooc-collision-check-test  !! does not work !!

 because the test challenge must remain a secret.